-$$\frac{2(1+b)^n}{1+(1+b)^n} \tag{21}$$
+$$\frac{2(1+b)^n}{1+(1+b)^n} \tag{20}$$

-This is increasing in the border cost - as the cost between countries increases, intra-national trade increases.
-The reason for this is essentially the idea that specialization implies that goods must be traded somewhere.
+As border costs increase, intra-national trade increases.
+The reason for this is that specialization implies that goods must be traded somewhere.
 If they are not traded internationally, they will typically be traded intra-nationally.
 This is a key insight from AvW.
-More specifically, consider a home country consumer in one of the regions.
-Under border costs, the fraction of goods purchased from home producers increases.
-Because the two regions within the home country are symmetric, this implies that the fraction of goods purchased from the other home region's producers, that is, intra-national trade, increases.
+More specifically, consider a consumer in one of the regions.
+Under higher border costs, the fraction of goods purchased from domestic producers increases.
+Because the two regions within the country are symmetric, then the fraction of goods imported from the other region must increase.